wharfkit/website/src/lib/docs/Antelope/Int.md

 ## Usage

 Any of the above variants of `Int` can be included and used in a project.
-These examples throughout this document will primarily use the `UInt64` type, but it's important to note that all operations and usage will be similar no matter which of the types are used.
+The examples throughout this document will primarily use the `UInt64` type, but it's important to note that all operations and usage will be similar no matter which of the types are used.

 ### Basic Usage